Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

 where $o_{ij}$ is an indicator variable with value equals to one when the variable $\rv{Y}_{ij}$ has been observed (i.e. is not missing) and zero otherwise.
 We further have:

-and densities on the right hand side are normally distributed.
+and variables on the right hand side are normally distributed.

-Note that the definition of the likelihood function through \eq \ref{eq:likelihood_general1}, \ref{eq:likelihood_yobs} and \ref{eq:join_probaility_detail} does not depend on the missing observations.
+Note that the definition of the likelihood function through \eq \eqref{spifa_eq:likelihood_general1}, \eqref{spifa_eq:likelihood_yobs} and \eqref{spifa_eq:join_probaility_detail} does not depend on the missing observations.
 Therefore, if some items were not observed in some of the locations, inference will still be possible provided the missing data are \emph{missing at random} \citep{Merkle2011}.
 Using this likelihood, inference from the model can proceed in a number of ways.
-Maximum likelihood estimation can be achieved by approximating the likelihood function in \eq \ref{eq:likelihood_general1} using a variety of Monte Carlo methods or via stochastic approximation \citep{Cai2010a}.
-However in the present article, we focus on a Bayesian approach as shown in \se \ref{sec:inference_using_markov_chain_monte_carlo}.
+Maximum likelihood estimation can be achieved by approximating the likelihood function in \eq \eqref{spifa_eq:likelihood_general1} using a variety of Monte Carlo methods or via stochastic approximation \citep{Cai2010a}.
+However in the present article, we focus on a Bayesian approach because of the simplicity and reliability of uncertainty computation \citep{fox2010bayesian}.

 Our likelihood function can also be written using the auxiliary variables associated with both the observed and missing responses: